-These rules guard against the risk that interested persons could influence JC&C or companies within the Group to enter into IPT transactions that may adversely affect the interests of JC&C or its shareholders.
+These rules guard against the risk that interested persons could influence JC&C or companies within the Group to enter into IPTs that may adversely affect the interests of JC&C or its shareholders.
 For example, where an IPT requires shareholders' approval, a shareholder who is interested in the transaction and its associates will not be allowed to vote on the resolution.

-JC&C's interested persons are its Board directors and its controlling shareholder, Jardine Matheson Holdings Limited, and the associates of such persons as defined under the SGX-ST Listing Manual.
+JC&C's interested persons are its Board directors and its controlling shareholder, Jardine

+Matheson Holdings Limited, and the associates of such persons as defined under the SGX-ST Listing Manual.

-IPTs entered into during 2022 as recorded in the Register of IPTs (excluding transactions less than \$\$100,000) were approved in accordance with the Group's procedures for such transactions.
+IPTs entered into during 2023 as recorded in the Register of IPTs (excluding transactions less than S\$100,000) were approved in accordance with the Group's procedures for such transactions.
+These procedures are as set out in JC&C's annual general mandate for IPTs and its internal guidelines and limits of authority.